|

 6. prime

-used of the first or originating agent
+of or relating to the first or originating agent

 Fredrik Reinfeldt, prime minister of Sweden, which holds the current European presidency, which rotates among member countries, welcomed the treaty’s final approval.